DynamisDevelopment/reactAtScale/src/posts/debug-react-hooks.md

 ---
 title: Debug React Hooks useState and useReducer with Redux DevTools Redux Support
+description: >-
-description: Learn how to debug state changes in chrome dev tools while using the React Hooks...
+  Learn how to debug state changes in chrome dev tools while using the React Hooks...
-postDate: September 19, 2019
+postDate: 'September 19, 2019'
 ---

 ## Background